• Skip to primary navigation

 ×

-Home » Rajas Poblanas (Roasted Poblano Strips in Cream Sauce)
+Home » Recipes » Rajas Poblanas (Roasted Poblano Strips in Cream Sauce)

 Rajas Poblanas (Roasted Poblano Strips in Cream Sauce)

-Rajas Poblanas (Roasted Poblano Strips in Cream Sauce), is a traditional Mexican recipe made by roasting poblano peppers, slicing them into “rajas”, or strips, then simmering them with a creamy cheese sauce.
+Rajas poblanas, or rajas con crema, is a Mexican dish of roasted poblano peppers sliced into "rajas", or strips, served in a creamy cheese sauce, so easy to make!
 They are hugely flavorful and sure to be your new favorite.
-Here is how I make them.
+Here is my recipe.

 "Rajas Poblanas".
 Let those two words soak in a little.
 These two words are going to be the first ones off your lips when someone asks you what's the favorite thing you've eaten lately.